 Love Thai food?
 Try making this Slow Cooker Thai Peanut Chicken.
 A delicious and easy way to get that amazing Thai-inspired flavor in your home without spending hours in the kitchen.
 The chicken breasts cook up tender and juicy in a creamy peanut sauce that has sweet, spicy, and savory notes.

 Thai food is always a great option for dinner.
-The food of Thailand has a great combination of flavors that are sweet, spicy, and savory.
+The food of Thailand has a great combination of sweet, spicy, and savory flavors.
 Peanut sauce is one of the most popular Thai sauces used in dishes, and it can easily be made right in the slow cooker!

 You can enjoy Thai peanut chicken in a variety of different ways.
 Serve it over a bowl of steamed rice, noodles, or even a bed of greens for a healthy and delicious meal.
 You can also top it with some chopped fresh herbs like cilantro or basil for added flavor.